Kitware/simput/documentation/content/docs/model.md

 Each entry in that output array should be composed of:
 - __extract:__ list the parameters that we want to output somewhere in the model.
 - __src:__ Name of the attribute that we want to extract the parameters from
 - __dst:__ List of mapping of where to store the given parameters

-The left side of the *dst* entry define the path of where a given parameter should be stored which is provided on the right side of the `=`.
+The left side of the *dst* entry define the path where the parameter on the right side of the `=`should be stored.

-When we want to fill an array with object the following pattern can be used:
+When we want to fill an array with objects the following pattern can be used:

 ```
 'root.elements[]+=name',